-Gangnam district in Seoul is most famously popularised in that Kpop-song heard-around-the-world aka Gangnam Style, while others know it as a rather affluent district with high-end shopping.
-But if you’re an indie traveller like me and want to see a side of Gangnam beyond shopping malls, here’s what you can check out in Seoul’s Gangnam district.
+Gangnam district in Seoul was made famous in that Kpop-song heard-around-the-world aka Gangnam Style, and well known as a rather affluent district with high-end shopping.
+But if you’re an indie traveller like me and want to see a side of Gangnam beyond shopping malls, here’s a look at some things you can do in Seoul’s Gangnam district.

 Visit a UNESCO Heritage site – Seonjeongneung royal tombs